Peace to the Gods and Goddesses of the foundation;

 So from here, according to the basic theory, as the ancient African and Egyptian cultural practices began to crystallize they began also to migrate to the north, east and west of the Mediterranean area reaching Crete, Cypress, and the ancient Hellas.

-Also reaching Carthage, Italy, and Spain; before going west of modern day Portugal into the Caribbean and Americas; taking with them a lot of the cultural traditions and practices of Egypt and Eurasia so as to keep their story from being lost in time.
+Also reaching Carthage, Italy, and Spain; before going west of modern day Portugal into the Caribbean and the Americas; taking with them a lot of the cultural traditions and practices of Egypt and Eurasia so as to keep their story from being lost in time.

 Having spread their agriculture along the Gulf of southern Mexico long before the continental drift caused the Atlantic to grow to its current Oceanic size, these farming societies were able to form what would soon be the Olmec civilization and empire.
 All this, to a certain degree corresponds to the wandering of Auset and her son until his maturing.